 WORK WITH DECOLONIZE EATING DISORDERS

 We are currently working towards fundraising and building a team that will design and implement reform initiatives for the policies and systemic components that shape eating disorder diagnosis, treatment, and prevention.

-The monopolization of the privatized insurance industry over eating disorder treatment.
+The monopolization and privatization of the medical insurance industry governing eating disorder treatment.

-If you have ideas for policy initiatives or would like to contribute in any way please email stating interest and qualifications.
+If you have ideas for policy initiatives or would like to contribute in any way please email firstname.lastname@example.org stating interest and how you can help.

 Eating Disorder Recovery and Prevention through a Regenerative Design Framework